 Beaded Trio Studs

-Beaded accent studs available in 14k gold fill and sterling silver.
+Beaded accent studs available in 14k gold fill.

 Perfect for your second or third holes, or worn on their own!